AimForNaN/skittle/docs/pages/guide/shapes.md

 ## Custom render functions

-Skittle gives you the option to register new render functions.
 Render functions take in one parameter that provides basic context information.
 The metadata of shapes can be accessed with `this`.
 All render functions must return path information (e.g. [Path2D](https://developer.mozilla.org/en-US/docs/Web/API/Path2D/Path2D)).